-No mock meats here, fake foods that make a mockery of veganism.
-Almost all dietary allergies and snobberies can be accommodated, including soy-free.
-My own food sensitivity is to the alliums (garlic, onions, et al), which give me indigestion, which in turn, oh never mind.
-I'm thankful that in most dishes here the alliums can be omitted.
-And if you happen to abide by yogic dietary principals, you'll be thankful too.
+Almost all dietary regimens and allergies and snobberies can be accommodated here.
+My food sensitivity is to all alliums (garlic, onions, et al), causing me indigestion, which in turn causes, oh never mind.
+I'm thankful that in most dishes except the soups the alliums can be omitted.
+If you abide by yogic dietary doctrines, you'll be thankful too.